2jordache4/accipiter_aeroworks_Internship/accipiter_aeroworks_Internship/Pathplanner_Python/README.md

 This is the readme for the python prototype of the pathplanner written by Jordan Cousineau.

+The files are expected to be in the same directory.

 The pathplanner, environment, and node(s) can be found in their respective .py files.

 Overview